I believe in the power of authentic stories to foster deeper understanding, and make the world a better place.

 As President & Creative Director of Firestarter Interactive, I help brands and institutions communicate with heart and clarity through film and video storytelling.

 I work closely with our clients from project vision to final delivery, leading a team of top-notch cinematographers and editors, storytellers, and designers.
-Our final products, whether two minutes or thirty, drive results for our clients, increasing investment and enrollment in their institutions, compelling awareness about issues they care about, and strengthening brand-individual connection.
+Our final products, whether two minutes or sixty, drive results for our clients, increasing investment and enrollment in their institutions, compelling awareness about issues they care about, and strengthening brand-individual connection.
 The processes is collaborative every step of the way, and it’s a great privilege to create the work we do together.

 If you’d like to explore working together, please send me an email.
 I’d love to hear from you.